PAY RANGE: 15

 • learn photographic work of limited complexity

-Completion of two years of course work at an accredited college or university.
+Completion of 30 credits of course work at an accredited college or university.

 Two years of field experience adjusting personal injury and property damage claims.